-I’m an Assistant Professor of Political Science at the University of California, Santa Barbara.
 My research examines international organizations and global governance.
-I am particularly interested in issues of monitoring, compliance, and market-driven enforcement.
+I am particularly interested in the politics of information, including issues of monitoring, compliance, and market-driven enforcement.
 My book The Bankers’ Blacklist: Unofficial Market Enforcement and the Global Fight against Illicit Financing (Cornell University Press, Jan 2022) was short-listed for the BISA IPEG book prize.
 My research has been published in International Organization, International Studies Quarterly, The Review of International Organizations, and Journal of Politics.
+My policy writing has appeared in various outlets, including The Washington Post and The Atlantic.

 I received an MPA and PhD from the Princeton School of Public and International Affairs, and an AB from Duke University.
 At Princeton, I received two competitive fellowships: the Prize Fellowship in Social Sciences and the Harold W. Dodds Fellowship.
 Prior to arriving at UCSB, I was a post-doctoral fellow at the Browne Center for International Politics at the University of Pennsylvania.
 Before academia, I worked as an intelligence analyst at the FBI and as a Presidential Management Fellow at the State Department, where I served in INR and on the sanctions team at the US Mission to the UN.